aimlab-wustl/growth-transform-NN/README.txt

-# GT_NeuronModel.m: This function creates a GUI for simulating Neuron Models based on growth transforms (Ref.
-1, 2).
+# GT_NeuronModel.m: This function creates a GUI for simulating Neuron Models based on growth transforms [1, 2].
-Please see the PDF pre-print of the paper that describeds the growth transform neuron model and how to create your own set of neural dynamics.
+Please see the PDF pre-print of the paper that describeds the growth transform neuron model and how to create your own set of neural dynamics [3, 4].
 In brief, the Growth Transform Neuron Network generates spiking activity while minimizing an objective function.
 The GT Neron model is capable of emulating a number of dynamics which are observed in biological systems, such as tonal spiking in presence of constant input, excitation by sinsuidoilly varying input stimuli, leaky